Empire

 • if the field contains units that could gain focus,

-• if currently a unit is in focus that could reach this position.
+• if currently a unit is in focus that could reach or attack this position.

 Fields